 Services that are covered for you What you must pay when you get these services There is no coinsurance, copayment, or deductible for covered screening mammograms.

-Cardiac rehabilitation services

-Comprehensive programs of cardiac rehabilitation services that include exercise, education, and counseling are covered for members who meet certain conditions with a doctor's order.
-The plan also covers intensive cardiac rehabilitation programs that are typically more rigorous or more intense than cardiac rehabilitation programs.
+Cardiac rehabilitation services Comprehensive programs of cardiac rehabilitation IN NETWORK services that include exercise, education, and counseling are covered for members who meet certain conditions with a doctor's order.
+The plan also covers \$5 copay per each Medicare- covered cardiac visit.